Gregory Bovino, head of Los Angeles campaign, shows how immigration agents rack up arrests

 “The folks undercutting American businesses, is that right?” he said.
 “Absolutely not.
 That's why we have immigration laws in the first place, and that's why I'm here.”

-Some colleagues think Bovino he may rise higher; he has been under consideration to lead a Los Angeles-style operation in Chicago.
+Some colleagues think Bovino may rise higher, even as some ICE leaders have quietly chafed at the attention he is getting.
+He has been under consideration to lead a Los Angeles-style operation in Chicago.
 The Homeland Security Department, asked for comment, says, "Bovino’s success in getting the worst of the worst out of the Los Angeles region speaks for itself.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.